Stocks reach for records as U.S. jobless claims dive

 In an Asia session thinned by a holiday in Hong Kong, Japan’s Nikkei fell 0.3% and the yen hit a 15-month low as sources in Tokyo said COVID-19 restrictions were likely to be extended. [.T] [FRX/]

-Oil rose almost $2, supported by the prospect of strengthening demand, lower U.S. stockpiles and a Reuters report that OPEC+ producers could increase output in the coming months.
+Oil prices rose about 2% on indications that OPEC+ producers could increase output more slowly than expected in coming months, while rising global fuel demand would continue to tighten supply.

-The dollar index hit three-month highs, ahead of Friday’s U.S. jobs report that could offer clues on when the Federal Reserve will start to pare back stimulus.
+The dollar index hit three-month highs and U.S. Treasury yields crept a little higher ahead of Friday’s U.S. jobs report, which could offer clues on when the Federal Reserve will start to pare back stimulus.

-U.S. government bond prices were lower, with the benchmark 10-year yield last yielding 1.4696%.
-Germany’s benchmark 10-year Bund yield was up one basis point on the day, at -0.2%.
-French, Spanish and Italian 10-year yields were up by similar amounts.
+The benchmark 10-year yield was last up 3.1 basis points at 1.4747%.
+On Wednesday, it tumbled to its lowest level since June 21 at 1.438%, due mostly to quarter- and month-end demand.

-Gold rose on Thursday in step with a dip in the dollar and Treasury yields, paring some of the precious metal’s losses last month.
+Gold edged up on Thursday as a more than 7% slide in June prompted some traders to buy the metal amid concerns over the Delta variant of the coronavirus.

-MSCI’s gauge of stocks across the globe gained 0.13%, and the pan-European STOXX 600 index rose 0.53%.
-MSCI’s broadest index of Asia-Pacific shares outside Japan closed 0.44% lower.
+MSCI’s broadest index of Asia-Pacific shares outside Japan closed 0.56% lower, while Japan’s Nikkei lost 0.29%.

-Slower vaccination rates in Asia and the extension of restrictions to curb the spread of the virus - as well as a regulatory crackdown on Chinese tech giants - have had regional markets lagging this year.

-The MSCI ex-Japan index closed out the first half with a gain of 5.8% compared with world stocks’ rise of 11.4% and a gain of 14.4% for the S&P 500, which had logged its fifth consecutive record as it closed out H1 on Wednesday. [.N]

-However, it is U.S. payrolls on Friday that traders think could jolt markets from a slumber that has locked currencies in some of their tightest trading ranges for decades.
+Traders think U.S. payrolls on Friday could jolt markets from a slumber that has locked currencies in some of their tightest trading ranges for decades.
 Initial claims for state unemployment benefits dropped 51,000 to a seasonally adjusted 364,000 for the week ended June 26, the Labor Department said on Thursday, although they are an unreliable guide to Friday’s broader indicators.

 June had been the best month for the dollar since Donald Trump was elected U.S. president in November 2016, MUFG’s currency analyst Lee Hardman said.